andremmfaria/articles/articles/Transparent LAGG (LACP) Bridge with OPNsense, UDM, and UniFi — A Practical Guide/Transparent LAGG (LACP) Bridge with OPNsense, UDM, and UniFi — A Practical Guide.md

 ### Optional: Throughput Testing

-You can run an `iperf3` test from a LAN device to something outside the bridge:
+You can run an `iperf3` test from a LAN device to something outside the bridge.
+Traffic should flow, no bottleneck should be observed and failover should work if you temporarily unplug one cable from each LAGG

-* traffic should flow
-* no bottleneck should be observed
-* failover should work if you temporarily unplug one cable from each LAGG

 ### ⚠️ Don’t #4 — Don’t enable hardware offloading prematurely